duynb92/DNCasting/README.md

 # DNCasting

-Tired of converting from type to type, try this !
+Tired of casting from type to type, try this ! :see_no_evil:

 ## Installation